AndresFernandezBuron/AndresFernandezBuron/README.md

 - You won't see me outside Spain, cause I haven't Tobby-pass.

-- I only eat food, if I expend energy.
+- The origin of the cobi was a pangolin that Orson Wells ate.

+- Schodringer's cat only is alive if you don't open the box.

 - I don't go with the flow, cause I'm not a dead fish.